louketo/louketo-proxy/README.md

 USAGE:
    keycloak-proxy [global options] command [command options] [arguments...]

 VERSION:
-   v1.0.0-rc2
+   v1.0.2

 AUTHOR(S):
    Rohith <gambol99@gmail.com>

 COMMANDS:
    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config 										        the path to the configuration file for the keycloak proxy --listen "127.0.0.1:3000"								the interface the service should be listening on --secret 										        the client secret used to authenticate to the oauth server --client-id 										        the client id used to authenticate to the oauth serves --discovery-url 									        the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"					the url for the upstream endpoint you wish to proxy to --upstream-keepalives								    enables or disables the keepalive connections for upstream endpoint (defaults true) --no-redirects                                           true or false depending on whether you want a client without a valid token to be redirected
+   --config                                     the path to the configuration file for the keycloak proxy --listen "127.0.0.1:3000"                    the interface the service should be listening on --secret                                     the client secret used to authenticate to the oauth server --client-id                                  the client id used to authenticate to the oauth serves --discovery-url                              the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"       the url for the upstream endpoint you wish to proxy to --upstream-keepalives                        enables or disables the keepalive connections for upstream endpoint (defaults true)
+   --encryption-key                             the encryption key used to encrpytion the session state --store-url                                  the store url to use for storing the refresh tokens, i.e. redis://127.0.0.1:6379, file:///etc/tokens.file
+   --no-redirects                               do not have back redirects when no authentication is present, simple reply with 401 code
-   --encryption-key 									    the encryption key used to encrpytion the session state --redirection-url 									    the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option]			a list of hostname which the service will respond to, defaults to all --tls-cert 										        the path to a certificate file used for TLS --tls-private-key 									    the path to the private key for TLS support --tls-ca-certificate 								    the path to the ca certificate used for mutual TLS --scope [--scope option --scope option]					a variable list of scopes requested when authenticating the user --claim [--claim option --claim option]					a series of key pair values which must match the claims in the token present e.g. aud=myapp, iss=http://example.com etcd
+   --redirection-url                            the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option] a list of hostnames the service will respond to, defaults to all --tls-cert                                   the path to a certificate file used for TLS --tls-private-key                            the path to the private key for TLS support --tls-ca-certificate                         the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify                   whether to skip the verification of any upstream TLS (defaults to true) --scope [--scope option --scope option]      a variable list of scopes requested when authenticating the user --claim [--claim option --claim option]      a series of key pair values which must match the claims in the token present e.g. aud=myapp, iss=http://example.com etcd
    --resource [--resource option --resource option] a list of resources 'uri=/admin|methods=GET|roles=role1,role2' --signin-page                                a custom template displayed for signin --forbidden-page                             a custom template used for access forbidden --tag [--tag option --tag option]            a keypair tag which is passed to the templates when render, i.e. title='My Page',site='my name' etc
    --max-session "1h0m0s"								if refresh sessions are enabled we can limit their duration via this --cors-origins [--cors-origins option --cors-origins option]   a set of origins to add to the CORS access control (Access-Control-Allow-Origin)
    --cors-methods [--cors-methods option --cors-methods option]   the method permitted in the access control (Access-Control-Allow-Methods)
    --cors-headers [--cors-headers option --cors-headers option]   a set of headers to add to the CORS access control (Access-Control-Allow-Headers)
    --cors-exposes-headers [--cors-exposes-headers option --cors-exposes-headers option]	set the expose cors headers access control (Access-Control-Expose-Headers)
-   --cors-max-age "0"									    the max age applied to cors headers (Access-Control-Max-Age) --cors-credentials									    the credentials access control header (Access-Control-Allow-Credentials) --skip-token-verification								testing purposes ONLY, the option allows you to bypass the token verification, expiration and roles are still enforced
+   --cors-max-age "0"                           the max age applied to cors headers (Access-Control-Max-Age) --cors-credentials                           the credentials access control header (Access-Control-Allow-Credentials) --enable-security-filter                     enables the security filter handler --skip-token-verification                    testing purposes ONLY, the option allows you to bypass the token verification, expiration and roles are still enforced
-   --proxy-protocol									        switches on proxy protocol support on the listen (not supported yet) --refresh-sessions									    enables the refreshing of tokens via offline access (defaults false) --json-logging									        switch on json logging rather than text (defaults true) --log-requests									        switch on logging of all incoming requests (defaults true) --verbose										        switch on debug / verbose logging --help, -h										        show help
-   --version, -v									        print the version
+   --proxy-protocol                             switches on proxy protocol support on the listen (not supported yet) --refresh-sessions                           enables the refreshing of tokens via offline access (defaults false) --json-logging                               switch on json logging rather than text (defaults true) --log-requests                               switch on logging of all incoming requests (defaults true) --verbose                                    switch on debug / verbose logging --help, -h                                   show help --version, -v                                print the version
 ```

 #### **Configuration**